 Transcend the boundaries of school

 The protection, monitoring and nurturing of your students’ online activities should not stop at the school gates.
-The control you gain through school management software and other digital solutions also benefits parents at home, who will know in real time what their child is doing on the internet and receive instant feedback on how well they are performing in class.
+The control you gain through school management software and other digital solutions also benefit parents at home, who will know in real-time what their child is doing on the internet and receive instant feedback on how well they are performing in class.